stungeye/Spaced-Out-App/instructions.md

 - [x] When a user attempts to start a session with a completed deck, show a dialog allowing them to reset the deck's progress.
 - [x] Immediately after a session in which the final card is retired, display a congratulatory message on the `SessionView`.

+### Step 10: Bug Fixes & Visual Polish (Completed)

+- [x] Fixed a bug where a learner could get stuck on a session with no reviewable cards.
+The logic now ensures the session index advances correctly to the next session with available cards.
+- [x] Added a confetti "boom" effect for each correct answer to provide positive feedback.
+- [x] Added a confetti "fall" effect to the deck completion screen to celebrate mastery.

 ## 7\.
 Best Practices to Follow

 - **Component Purity:** Keep components as pure as possible.
 Logic should be handled in event handlers or hooks, not during the render cycle.